Advances and Challenges in Solar Flare Prediction: A Review: Solar Flare Forecasting Methods

-Since solar active regions are dynamically evolving systems, their magnetic field structures and energy storage undergo changes over timescales ranging from several hours to days prior to flare onset.
-RNNs and their variants, such as LSTM, are well-suited for handling time-series data, enabling the capture of evolutionary trends in SHARP parameters or image sequences, thereby providing critical temporal information for flare prediction.
-Jiao et al. \cite{jiao2020solar} proposed a hybrid LSTM-based deep learning framework that integrates regression and classification tasks.
+Jiao et al. (2020) proposed a hybrid LSTM-based deep learning framework that integrates regression and classification tasks \cite{jiao2020solar}.
 For the first time, this approach directly employs time series of SDO/HMI SHARP parameters to continuously predict the peak intensity of solar flares within the next 24–48 hours.
 Furthermore, a classification model was constructed on the basis of the regression model, yielding promising predictive performance.
-Liu et al. \cite{liu2019predicting} pioneer an attention-augmented LSTM for flare forecasting, feeding 25 SHARP magnetic parameters and 15 exponentially-decayed flare-history features as 10-hour sequences into separate binary classifiers for $ \geq $ C, $ \geq $ M and $ \geq $ M5.0 events.
+Liu et al. (2019) pioneer an attention-augmented LSTM for flare forecasting, feeding 25 SHARP magnetic parameters and 15 exponentially-decayed flare-history features as 10-hour sequences into separate binary classifiers for $ \geq $ C, $ \geq $ M and $ \geq $ M5.0 events \cite{liu2019predicting}.
 Trained on 1,269 ARs (2010–2018) and only the top-20 features, the model attains TSS $\approx 0.88$ for $M5.0$ flares within 24 h, outperforming RF, SVM and other baselines, while demonstrating that C-class flare history is the most predictive precursor for stronger eruptions.

-Zheng et al. (2023) \citep{zheng2023multiclass} presented a deep learning-based multi-class prediction model that combines a hybrid bidirectional long short-term memory (HBiLSTM) network with an attention mechanism.
-This model predicts no flare, C-class, M-class, and X-class flares within 24 hours.
-Compared to other models, including BiLSTM-Attention and CNN-based models, the HBiLSTM-Attention variant achieved the highest performance, offering superior reliability and probabilistic prediction capabilities.
+To simultaneously exploit spatial and temporal information, researchers have developed hybrid architectures that integrate complementary network components, typically combining CNNs for spatial feature extraction with temporal modeling modules, such as LSTM networks or other learning mechanisms.